Montgomery High School (Santa Rosa, California): History

+In February 2025, the Santa Rosa City School District Board decided to make Montgomery High School into a K7-12 school taking in middle schoolers who were expected to go to Herbert Slater Middle School by June 2026.

+Due to the closure of Herbert Slater Middle School, a two-story new math and science building has been constructed to make room for incoming 7th and 8th grade students primarily from the late Herbert Slater Middle School now Montgomery Junior High School.

+Curriculum

 Montgomery participates in the International Baccalaureate Organization as an IB World School, providing the IB Diploma Programme as well as the full complement of classes available to juniors and seniors.
 Montgomery High School has been an IB World School since July 1995.